scantailor/scantailor/packaging/windows/readme.en.txt

    cd C:\build\scantailor-build
    mingw32-make 2> log.txt

-   If everything went right, scantailor.exe will appear in the current directory.
+   If everything went right, the installer named scantailor-VERSION-install.exe will appear in the current directory.
+The VERSION part of the name will be replaced by the actual version, taken from a file called "VERSION" in the root of the source directory.
-   It needs mingwm10.dll to run, which you may take from the MinGW bin directory.

                                Patching libtiff